mirage335-special/kit-researchEngine/_ref/DUBIOUS-speculativePrompts-task/usageDocumentation-codebase.md

 # Fuse

 Please fuse, blend, harmonize, reconcile, etc, the code, etc, from different specific and nonspecific relevant official documentation, write-up of expectations, etc, and suggest how to adapt .
+Please provide one minimalist 'hello world' example closely resembling an official documentation example, but which would actually work based on all available information, examples, source code, tracing function calls through function definitions across the codebase, etc. Fusing does not necessarily imply merging approaches, using commands from examples using different wrappers, etc, and usually such merging should be avoided.

 ```Markdown
 # Documentation specific to some goals .